-To get to Antarctica's Southern Ocean, you first fly to South America.
-Then, aboard a beefy icebreaker called R/V Nathaniel B. Palmer, you endure a three-day crossing of the Drake Passage, a brawny band of water between South America's Cape Horn and the South Shetland Islands of Antarctica.
-Humungous swells can make even the saltiest of ocean-goers seasick.
+To get to the Antarctic Peninsula as part the National Science Foundation's U.S. Antarctic Program, you first fly to South America.
+Then, aboard a beefy icebreaker — in this case, the RVIB Nathaniel B. Palmer — you endure a three-day crossing of the Drake Passage, a brawny band of water between South America's Cape Horn and the South Shetland Islands of Antarctica.
+Humungous swells can make even the saltiest of oceanographers seasick.
 Going to Antarctica during the winter is even more of a feat — the days are especially dark and frigid.

-Over the last two Antarctic winters, three undergraduate students from the College of Earth, Ocean, and Atmospheric Sciences at Oregon State have braved the trip and spent a month at sea — all in the name of science.
-Together with their research advisor and biological oceanographer, Kim Bernard, they formed an integral part of a five-year NOAA project to study wintertime krill.
-The opportunity to conduct real polar research among accomplished scientists is a once-in-a-lifetime experience, says Bernard.
+Over the last two Antarctic winters (which correspond to North American summers), three undergraduate students have braved the trip and spent a month at sea off the coast of the Antarctic peninsula — all in the name of science.
+Together with their research advisor and biological oceanographer, Kim Bernard, they formed an integral part of a five-year NOAA project to study the winter sea ice ecosystem, focusing on Antarctic krill, an essential part of the Antarctic marine food web.
+The opportunity to conduct real polar research among accomplished scientists is a once-in-a-lifetime experience for these students, says Bernard.

 "You don't get these opportunities very often," she says.
 "Many options for students to go to sea are classes, which are amazing, but it's still different than working with scientists who are there to do real research."

 Engaging students in such unique research is testament to CEOAS' commitment to real-world learning, a commitment that runs deep within the undergraduate program especially.
-In fact, every CEOAS undergraduate participates in experiential learning — through extended overnight excursions, field sites in California and Oregon or outings on the open sea.
+In fact, every CEOAS undergraduate participates in experiential learning — through extended overnight excursions to field sites in California and Oregon, or outings on the open sea.

 "Experiential learning allows students to put into practice what they have learned in the classroom," says Jessica Cardinal-Lanier, the experiential learning coordinator for CEOAS.
 "Well-planned hands-on experiences provide students with the opportunity to grow academically, professionally and personally by defining career pathways; building cultural awareness, leadership and self-confidence; and enhancing critical thinking and problem-solving skills."